Reiikz/BashBackupScript/README.md

 anyway, you can use it as it is on whatever location you want. use -h to get help like: backup -h
+If you install the .deb package you can see the manpage for detailed descriptions.
+If you want to build this package to install the latest version I provided a very short script that should work on any debian based distro that has installed the commands gzip and dpkg-deb

 If you wanna check the package here is my public key